-The SCS offers assistantships in the form of Teaching and Research Assistantships to full-time students.
-The Teaching Assistantships (TAs) may involve assisting a faculty member with his/her computational science course or it may involve hands-on training opportunities in systems and network administration.
-Research assistantships (RAs) are typically funded by an individual faculty member's grant or contract (typically from agencies other than the University).
-Students receiving such support assist faculty member with their research.

-Assistantships carry a stipend and a tuition waiver.
-Typically assistantship duties will require 15 hours per week.
+The DSC offers assistantships in the form of Teaching and Research Assistantships to fulltime students.
+The Teaching Assistantships (TAs) may involve assisting a faculty member with his/her course or it may involve hands-on training opportunities in systems and network administration.
+Research assistantships (RAs) are typically funded by an individual faculty member's grant.
+The assistantships carry a stipend and a tuition waiver.
+Typically, assistantship duties will require 15 hours per week.

 Assistantships are offered on an academic year (9 month) basis.
 Continuation of support is contingent upon the student making satisfactory progress towards the degree and performing the assistantship duties in a satisfactory and timely manner.
-The Director of the SCS makes the final decision on assistantship offers with the aid of recommendations from the Curriculum Committee.
+The Chair of the DSC makes the final decision on assistantship offers with the aid of recommendations from the Graduate Committee.
 This Committee uses the annual evaluations (see Section 8) to make recommendations.